eper-io/tig/readme.md

 ```

 The main design decision is to let the client deal with ordering and tagging.
-This makes the server side and the protocol simple.
+This makes both the client and server side simple.
+The protocol is easy to audit.
 Each repository can contain files from multiple projects.
+This helps with corporate wide dependencies.
 Any repeated patterns can be compressed at the file system level.

 ## Key Value Store

+You primarily address blocks by the hash of the value.
+We ensure that once a block is stored by its hash, that address becomes immutable.

-Using tig as a traditional key value store is a minor feature.
+Using the system as a traditional key value store is a minor feature.
 The reason is that hashes ensure that the data is cryptographically secure.
-Once we store by the hash of the key instead of the hash of the value, the value can change.
+Once we store by the hash of a key instead of the hash of the value, the value can change.

 - Use a burst of hashed segments to represent large files or database snapshots with hashes as pointers.
 - Change just the index nodes on updates.